And success will not come from discovering the right next job, industry, company, or idea.

 Independent thinkers recognize that just because something sounds credible, certain, and believable, doesn’t make it true.
 They question, challenge, and probe.
 They welcome thoughtful exchange, debate, and dialogue.
-And they’re opened to being challenged and thoughtfully engaged.
+And they are open to being challenged and thoughtfully engaged.

 When a future employer or client asks them what they think, independent thinkers are ready to offer coherent and reflective well-developed thoughts.
 That thinking difference makes all the difference.
 These are the people who will get hired again and again and again because they bring great value to their work, and the workplace.

 From the Iron Age to nearly the Industrial Age, blacksmiths prospered.
 It was a sound professional choice.
 Yet, this vital profession was all but eliminated in a few generations.
 Who could have envisioned affordable mass-produced items lining the shelves of big box stores, or anticipated societal changes incomprehensible at the time?
 How many current professions will go the way of the blacksmith?
 Too many!